Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/01-Interviewing-Communication.md

 By the end of this session, you will be able to describe and practice each of the communication-focused steps of the technical interviewing process:

-- Restate the problem
+- **Restate the problem** — say it back in your own words before doing anything else, so you and the interviewer agree on what's being asked
-- Ask clarifying questions
+- **Ask clarifying questions** — ask about anything left ambiguous: input size, format, edge cases, constraints
-- State your assumptions
+- **State your assumptions** — say out loud what you're assuming when you can't ask about every detail
-- Think out loud
+- **Think out loud** — narrate your thinking as you work, not just your final answer
-  - Brainstorm solutions
+  - **Brainstorm solutions** — mention more than one possible approach out loud, even an obviously worse one, before picking
-  - Explain your rationale
+  - **Explain your rationale** — say *why* you picked the approach you did
-  - Discuss tradeoffs
+  - **Discuss tradeoffs** — compare your approach against the alternatives (speed, memory, simplicity)
-  - Suggest improvements
+  - **Suggest improvements** — once you have a working solution, say what you'd do better with more time

 ## Warm-Up (15 min)